Things to Come (2016 film)

-Things to Come received critical acclaim and was selected to compete for the Golden Bear at the 66th Berlin International Film Festival.
+Things to Come was released theatrically in France on 6 April 2016 by Les Films du Losange and in Germany on 18 August 2016 by Weltkino Filmverleih.
+The film received critical acclaim and was selected to compete for the Golden Bear at the 66th Berlin International Film Festival.
 At Berlin, Hansen-Løve won the Silver Bear for Best Director.
 Huppert won several nominations and awards for her performance in the film, including the National Society of Film Critics Award for Best Actress, New York Film Critics Circle Award for Best Actress, Los Angeles Film Critics Association Award for Best Actress, and the London Film Critics' Circle Award for Actress of the Year.
+It is considered among the best films of the 2010s and of the 21st century.

 Plot

 Nathalie teaches philosophy in a Parisian high school, but for her it is not just a job, it is a way of living and thinking.
 With a past permeated by youthful idealism, she now aims to teach students to think for themselves, using philosophical texts that stimulate confrontation and discussion.
-Her life flows between her work, her husband, her two children, and her ex-model mother who needs constant attention.
-But suddenly everything changes: her husband leaves her, her mother dies and Nathalie finds herself with unexpected and unusual freedom.
+Her life flows between her work, her husband, her two grown children, and her ex-model mother who needs constant attention.
+However, suddenly everything changes: her husband leaves her, her mother dies and Nathalie finds herself with unexpected and unusual freedom.